astrada/google-drive-ocamlfuse/doc/Configuration.md

     lost_and_found=false

-When set to `true`, creates a new read-only directory `/.shared` where you can access all files that are shared with you (those you can get in the `Shared with me` section of the web interface):
+[Removed in version 0.7.20] When set to `true`, creates a new read-only directory `/.shared` where you can access all files that are shared with you (those you can get in the `Shared with me` section of the web interface):

     shared_with_me=false